-Hi, I’m Andrew Miller, one of the co-founders at Workshop Digital.
-We’re an integrated digital marketing agency, here in Richmond, Virginia and today we’re going to talk about setting 2018 digital marketing budgets.
-A lot of times, we treat digital marketing budgets like we treat our New Year’s resolutions: we set them, we get excited about them, and then we fail to stick to the plan.
+A lot of times, we treat digital marketing budgets like we treat our New Year's resolutions: we set them, we get excited about them, and then we fail to stick to the plan.
 We abandon about 80% of our resolutions by February, and by the end of the year, only about 8% of our resolutions are actually accomplished and I think we can do better.
-So we’re going to walk through some of the ways that we set digital marketing budgets with our clients so that we can come up with a better plan and help you accomplish your business objectives.
+So we're going to walk through some of the ways that we help answer the question, "What is a good budget for digital marketing in 2023?"

 So in our journey today, we're going to talk through several key topics related to setting budgets.
 First of all, why is it even important?
 How do we consider different factors when we're setting our budgets?
 What do we need to consider when we're setting a budget?
 And then how do we roll all of that together into a more informed digital marketing budget?
 And finally, we're going to share some tips on how to get started.